mortenivar/Jed-modes/README.sh.txt

                                 Customization

-Three variables may be set in ~/.jedrc, shown here with their defaults as a block that may be inserted into the ~/.jedrc:
+Four variables may be set in ~/.jedrc, shown here with their defaults as a block that may be inserted into the ~/.jedrc:

     variable SH_Indent = 2;